darklightcode/PHP-Built-in-web-server-Router/README.md

 ```
 npm install node-php-awesome-server --save-dev
 ```
-If you install this as a npm package you can only retrieve the absolute paths of the router and the library file.
+If you install this as a npm package you can only retrieve the absolute paths of the router, the library file and a cURL certificate.
 ```
 npm install php-built-in-web-server-router --save-dev
 ```